-When carrying out a discounted cash flow of a company valuation, it must be borne in mind that a simple long-term financial projection is not enough.
+When it comes to making a valuation of a company For discounted cash flow valuation, it should be borne in mind that a simple long-term financial projection is not enough.
 In order to achieve a correct and consistent valuation, certain steps must be followed.

 In addition to these, the development of the company's financing, the analysis of the company's financial health and the weighting of the company's current risk are other key factors that differentiate a good financial valuation from a bad one.

-Once this section has been completed, it is essential to undertake a strategic and competitive analysis, which means getting to know the company and the sector perfectly.
+Once this section has been completed, it is important to proceed with a strategic and competitive analysisThis means knowing the company and the sector inside out.